Introduction to Ransomware Threats

 - Do not plug untrusted USB devices into your home or work computer.

 - The best way to prevent ransomware and other malware attacks is to have a security awareness program.

 With more and more ransomware attacks being reported all over the world, the best method to stop this type of attack is to have the necessary security solutions installed on the endpoint and network devices in addition to having adequate cybersecurity awareness training.

 Become a part of the solution when you join the growing network of cybersecurity professionals.
 The University of Miami Cybersecurity Bootcamp prepares individuals like you for a lucrative and rewarding career in less than a year.

-Our virtual, hands-on courses are led by experts who know exactly what organizations need to stay protected against cybercrimes like ransomware.
+Our virtual, hands-on courses are led by experts who know exactly what organizations need to protect against cybercrimes like ransomware.
 The world needs more heroes on our side.
 Our team of Admissions Advisors is waiting for you.
-Schedule your free consultation today.
+Fill out the form below to schedule your free consultation today.